 An Opportunity Zone is an economically distressed community where new investments, under certain conditions, may be eligible for preferential tax treatment.
-A QOF is a fund that generally invests its assets in businesses or tangible property located in Opportunity Zones.
+A Qualified Opportunity Fund (QOF) is a fund that generally invests its assets in businesses or tangible property located in Opportunity Zones.

 What Are the Tax Benefits?

 - The ability to defer taxable gain realized on the sale or disposition of property until as late as December 31, 2026, if the gains are invested in a QOF within 180 days of the property’s disposition.